If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 Even when you can go off-base, you still have a curfew.

-Your MOS, or Military Occupational Specialty, determines which school you attend.
+Your rate, Navy job specialty, determines which school you attend.

 Related Article – ASVAB Scores For Navy Jobs